valsson-group/masterclass-22-11/INSTRUCTIONS.md

 action.

 ### Legendre polynomials basis function
-Perform a simulation using Legendre polynomials (\ref BF_LEGENDRE) basis functions instead of the wavelets and see how this will affect the result.
+Perform a simulation using Legendre polynomials (`BF_LEGENDRE`) basis functions instead of the wavelets and see how this will affect the result.
 As the Legendre polynomials are delocalized basis functions, this should lead to more fluctuations in the bias potential as has been observed in the [paper introducing the wavelets](https://doi.org/10.1021/acs.jctc.2c00197).